Australian Horse Racing

 So after all this discussion, which are the best track ratings to bet on?

 Most other track conditions will favor some runners over others and the preferred runners will vary depending on this rating and so a greater knowledge or understanding of those preferred track ratings is crucial.
 This simply adds that extra layer of veneer to the whole process which given a clear track rating can be quite good for punting.
 The whole process can become almost impossible however given an uncertain track rating.
+Given a consistent track rating, most horses can perform well up to a heavy 8.

 Certainly some horses racing on a heavy 10 track condition are almost unbeatable but to select those horses often requires intimate knowledge about wet track performers and a clear and correct track rating.